-No Anchovies recently re-opened after months of construction.
-The newly-renovated restaurant offers a larger menu, full bars on two stories, a new nightclub, and over 50 flat-screen televisions.
+No Anchovies offers a large menu, full bars on two stories, a nightclub, and over 50 flat-screen televisions.

 Five different pizza favorites feature chicken on top.
 And no, anchovies are not in the list of available toppings.

-- Potato Bacon — Provolone, red potato, colby jack, bacon, green onion
+- Potato Bacon — Provolone, Yukon Gold potato, cheddar, bacon, green onion

 - Basil Chicken Ricotta — Mozzarella, grilled chicken, ricotta, fresh garlic, basil

-- Teriyaki Chicken — Mozzarella, teriyaki chicken, bell pepper, green onion, teriyaki sauce
+- Teriyaki Chicken — Mozzarella, teriyaki chicken, red pepper, green onion, teriyaki sauce